TN020

 Year of assessment (most recent) State (condition) Pressure (threat) Response (action)

-2009 very unfavourable very high medium
+2009 very poor very high medium

 For more information about IBA monitoring, please click here